If you have been inspired by the BBC Stargazing Live series - then take a look at our

 A Guide to Observing the Night Sky

-outside you go.
-In reality most beginners are confused trying to match dots on the page to
+and outside you go.
+In reality most beginners are confused trying to match dots on

 Equipment needed to get started